 As announced as part of the Azure AD Connect Version Release History page and shared here earlier, yesterday marked the end of Azure AD Connect version 188.8.131.52 and older versions of Azure AD Connect.
 This way, Microsoft starts enforcing its 18-month support policy for Azure AD Connect versions.
 For Azure AD Connect admins, running an … Continue reading "Azure AD Connect version 184.108.40.206 and older versions are no longer supported"

-This Tuesday, Microsoft released updates for all supported versions of Windows and Windows Server to address an elevation of privilege vulnerability in Group Policy, marked as important.
-Its official common vulnerabilities and exposures (CVE) id is CVE-2020-1317.
-About the vulnerability An elevation of privilege vulnerability exists when Group Policy improperly checks access.
-An attacker … Continue reading "Group Policy Elevation of Privilege Vulnerability (CVE-2020-1317, Important)"
+On Tuesday October 13th 2020, Microsoft released updates for all supported versions of Windows and Windows Server to address an elevation of privilege vulnerability in Group Policy, marked as important.
+Its official common vulnerabilities and exposures (CVE) id is CVE-2020-16939.
+Yesterday, the Zero Day Initiative (ZDI) shared more details and a Proof of Concept (PoC). … Continue reading "Group Policy Elevation of Privilege Vulnerability (CVE-2020-16939, Important)"

 Troubleshooting stories from the field are the best.
 That’s why I like writing them down.
 Although, sometimes they might appear as straight cases of schadenfreude, I feel there are lessons to be learned for anyone, if you’re willing to look closely and listen carefully.
 Last month, I experienced an issue with all four Domain Controllers … Continue reading "From the Field: The case of the randomly rebooting Domain Controllers"